Understanding Your Rights and Responsibilities in the Workplace in the US

 • If HIV or a side effect of medication limits you somehow, you have a functional limitation and can request a reasonable accommodation

 • If you need a change in your job because of the limitation, tell your employer that you have a disability—you do not have to disclose your HIV status.
-Talk about what you can and cannot do and back it up with a note from your health care provider that suggests a solution but does not state the diagnosis.
+Talk about what you can and cannot do and back it up with a note from your healthcare provider that suggests a solution but does not state the diagnosis.

 • You pose no threat to other workers' health on the job; being fired because you are living with HIV is illegal in the US

-• The ADA is a tool that deserves wise, careful use; learn more about it from the Job Accommodation Network
+• The ADA is a tool that deserves wise, careful use; learn more about it from the Job Accommodation Network (see Additional Resources below)

 • Consolidation Omnibus Budget Reconciliation Act (COBRA) of 1986: